 The DEF CON 27 Blue Team Village badge is a portable WiFi honeypot in the form of a wearable electronic conference badge.
 The badge was built for the DEF CON Blue Team Village and granted badgeholders access to an event with exclusive threat intel sharing panels comprised of industry luminaries.
 It initially started as a small side project but then quickly transitioned into a personal challenge to conquer and to learn medium-scale electronics manufacturing and design, all while not neglecting the badge’s defensive security purpose.

-I noticed that certain versions of macOS (back then, called OS X) would leak small ammounts of spotlight indexed data to any USB drive that was inserted into the system, even when locked.
+I noticed that certain versions of macOS would leak small amounts of spotlight indexed data to any USB drive that was inserted into the system, even when locked.
 The project named spotPlight was the result of automating the extraction of this data.
-I found that rapidly inserting and removing up to 128 emulated USB drives at a time into macOS system using a raspberry pi, that it was possible to exfiltrate data from a locked macOS system.
+I found that rapidly inserting and removing up to 128 emulated USB drives at a time into macOS system using a raspberry pi, that it was possible to exfiltrate data from a screenlocked macOS system even with filevault enabled.

 At DEF CON 26, you may have seen a few folks walking around with small boxes with USB wifi adapters, a 320x240 screens displaying a TUI with a menu and a USB.
 That is what we called “AP1336”, AKA “access point leet minus one”.
 Essentially, it has two modes.
 Honeypot mode and internet sharing mode.
 Open WiFi access point with SSH honeypot The device hands out IP addresses to any associated clients, with an SSH honeypot listening on the gateway interface.